-Sniper is a 1993 action movie/thriller starring Tom Berenger as Master Gunnery Sergeant Thomas Beckett, a seasoned sniper whose missions have made him spent more time in the jungle than just about everyone else in his field.
+Sniper is a 1993 action thriller directed by Luis Llosa and starring Tom Berenger as Master Gunnery Sergeant Thomas Beckett, a seasoned sniper whose missions have made him spent more time in the jungle than just about everyone else in his field.
 CIA agent Richard Miller (Billy Zane) is assigned to take out a Panamian insurgent leader with Beckett's aid, but his inexperience causes friction with Beckett, while they're also being pursued by another sniper who killed Beckett's previous partner.It was followed by several sequels in 2002, 2003, and 2014.

 This film provides examples of:

 - Cold Sniper: Thomas Beckett is the stoic loner type.
 He's shunned on the base he's stationed at both for being a sniper among regular soldiers, and for being rather notorious for losing partners in the field.

 - Fingore: Beckett loses his trigger finger to Razor Floss.

 - One-Hit Polykill: Miller does this after Beckett, while being tortured, sees him looking through his scope and mouths to him to take "One shot, two kills."
 Tom survives.